computations/lagrange-ng/README.md

     the node `foo` (specified with `mrca`) to the distributions `111` and `011`.
   - `fixed`: Constrain a node to be exactly the distribution specified.
 For example, `fossil = fixed foo 011` will constrain the node `foo` to the distribution `011`.
+- `logfile`: Specify a file to log the output of the program (the log messages).

 ## Expm Modes